Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 Open that code for use at midnight on Black Friday, and be sure you have staff that can manage your online orders as they come in.
 The last thing you want is to save your orders for the end of the day and realize you sold out of things that people already paid for online.

-If you use a POS system integrated with your website, your inventory will update in real time online, so you won’t have to worry about advertising out-of-stock merchandise.
+If you use a point-of-sale (POS) system integrated with your website, your inventory will update in real time online, so you won’t have to worry about advertising out-of-stock merchandise.

 25. Extend Your Black Friday Sale